githubnext/eea/docs/report.md

 In existing software development, it is often the case that "Code is King" - the code is the primary artifact, and any specifications or documentation are secondary, or even non-existent.
 While the role of specifications varies across different software development paradigms and settings, the general trend in the 2010s has been towards code being the primary artifact, with specifications at best secondary.

 The advent of Generative AI has seen a rise in exploring ways to use the power of natural language within the software development process, opening possibilities of new paradigms in software development where tasks, specifications and requirements are primary - or at least first-class - citizens in the development process.
 One early example of this was [the SpecLang project](https://githubnext.com/projects/speclang/), developed by GitHub Next in 2023.
-SpecLang was envisaged as a specification compiler that allows users to describe the behavior of code in natural language, aiming to provide a way for developers to write specifications that are easy to understand and maintain, while also being machine-readable.
-While SpecLang was not publicly released it forms part of the background to the work described in this report.
+SpecLang was envisaged as a specification-to-code compiler that allows users to describe the behavior of code in natural language, aiming to provide a way for developers to write specifications that are easy to understand and maintain, while also being machine-readable.
+While SpecLang was not publicly released, it forms part of the background to the work described in this report.

 Other examples of specification-first programming include: